 If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to children's social care immediately.
 Anybody can make a referral.
-If the child's situation does not appear to be improving, then the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the headteacher.
+If the child's situation does not appear to be improving, then the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Executive headteacher/Head of School.
 Concerns should always lead to help for the child at some point.